 Among the recommendations to combat this problem are the implementation of decentralized medication distribution in hospitals, and information technology to keep patient information close to the patient and eliminate common dosing errors and medication mix-ups.

-Using Technology, Improved Design for Preventing Medication Errors
+Using Technology, Improved Design to Combat Medication Mistakes

 Medication errors impose a heavy burden on patients, employers, healthcare providers, family members, hospitals and insurers.
 But the good news, according to a report by the Institute of Medicine, is much of that harm can be prevented with strategies and techniques that have already been identified.3